 The TCL 8K QLED, for the time being at least, is going to be a China only model, branded as the “TCL 8K QLED FIBA Basketball World Cup 2019 Edition” to capitalise on the local popularity of the sport.
 But TCL is planning to release essentially the same screen in the west next year, with different branding.

-Which, given TCL’s commitment to value, feels particularly enticing given the features crammed in here.
+Which, given TCL’s commitment to value, feels particularly enticing given the features crammed in this QLED set.

 The TCL 8K QLED TV is a 75-inch UHD 4K Quantum Dot Display TV, making use of local dimming and an “AI powered full-scene mode”, which it uses to upscale full HD and 4K content.
 That’s particularly important at the moment, given that there’s a complete dearth of native 8K content until the 2020 Olympic Games.
 65-inch and 55-inch models will also be available.